-We are located in Boulder County, Colorado at the base of the beautiful Rocky Mountains.
+We are located in Boulder County, Colorado on 50 acres at the base of the beautiful Rocky Mountains.
 We believe in sustainable agriculture and taking care of the land and helping others.
 What sustainable agriculture means to us is using such conservation practices as drip irrigation, mulch to retain moisture in the ground, natural weed management and crop rotation among other measures.
 Working with the land rather than against it.

 Every year we always set aside a portion of our land for growing new or unique varieties of produce.
 We also set aside ground for experimenting with different varieties as well as crops that normally don't grow well here.
 We like to think of this space as the Dew Farms Experiment Station.
 We believe that thinking outside the box and trying new things, not only makes us better farmers, but also better people.